home-assistant/developers.home-assistant/docs/auth_permissions.md

 > This is an experimental feature that is not enabled or enforced yet

 Permissions limit the things a user has access to or can control.
 Permissions are attached to groups, of which a user can be a member.
-The combined permissions of all groups decides what a user can and cannot see or control.
+The combined permissions of all groups a user is a member of decides what a user can and cannot see or control.

+Permissions do not apply to the user that is flagged as "owner".
+This user  will always have access to everything.

 ## General permission structure